 - A. Illness- verified with physician's documentation. - B. Mandated Court Appearances- verified with copy of summons - C. Religious Holidays verified in writing by clergy - D. Death in the family- note from parent/ guardian along with an obituary notice or funeral card

-It is the responsibility of the student to make up all work missed due to any type of absence per above make-up work policy.
-In the event of a prolonged absence, parents/guardians are required to contact the school, so that an appropriate academic plan can be discussed.
+It is the responsibility of the student to make up all work missed due to any type of absence per below make-up work policy.
+Please see the make-up policy below for further details.